 3) "In fact, it's fun!"
 Permit me to take a quick break from compassion and gratitude... so I can enjoy a little sarcasm.
 Because I was laughing out loud at the "it's fun!" quote on page 79, and I was shrieking with laughter at unintentionally funny quote on page 84, where the authors tell us that perfecting your spending categories is "a lot of fun" and "better than most card, TV and board games all rolled into one."

 4) Applying the 80/20 Rule: Finally, one thing I'd add to this chapter would be a brief discussion of the 80/20 Rule.
 The key implication of 80/20 thinking is that you can usually make gigantic improvements the output of a system with minor changes to a small number of inputs.

 Let's put this in daily money log terms.
 Once we've completed the exercise of logging and categorizing our expenses, most of us will find one or two disproportionately large sources of life energy waste.
 The beauty of the exercises in Chapters 2 and 3 is that they'll clearly expose your biggest sources "not worth it" spending.
 Start there.
 Wrap your mind around the life energy costs of these spending categories.
 You may find that a few consciously-made changes could drive enormous improvements to your personal bottom line.

 Long-time CK readers know all about my fetish for applying the 80/20 Rule to everything.
 80/20 really does work, and it's particularly effective in the financial arena.
 What examples of 80/20 were you able to turn up while doing this exercise?

-Next Week: YMOYL Chapter 4: How Much Is Enough and the Three Transformative Questions
+Next: YMOYL Chapter 4: The Three Transformative Questions